 Power Supply Upgrade

-Following the receipt of public input, TVA has evaluated a network of nine alternative line segments for improvements that will reduce power outages and relieve equipment that is near overload.
+Following the receipt of public input, TVA has evaluated a network of 13 alternative line segments and four tap point locations for improvements needed to improve the reliability of power to the area.

 The same considerations — environmental, land-use, engineering, and cultural — were used to assess each alternative.
 The reviews were based on available data, aerial photography, onsite reviews, public review and comment, and property owners’ input.